GCS: Generalized Cache Coherence For Efficient Synchronization: Evaluation

-\paragraphb{Compared systems} We compare \name against reader-writer synchronization primitives layered atop cache coherence.
-We use \code{pthread\_rwlock}~\cite{pthreadrwlock} implemented atop MIND for the latter since it is one of the most widely used reader-writer lock, exploiting the futex~\cite{futex} wait queue service provided by the Linux kernel for performance scalability. \name itself also adapts the generalized cache-coherence protocol to the same \code{pthread\_rwlock} interfaces, to maintain parity across the two approaches in terms of supported applications.
+\paragraphb{Compared systems} We compare \name against the two classes of approaches discussed in \S\ref{sec:motivation}.
+The first is state-of-the-art lock algorithms layered atop cache coherence; we consider multiple lock algorithms: (i) \texttt{MCS}~\cite{mcslock}, a representative of the queue-based mutual-exclusive (mutex) lock algorithms; (ii) \texttt{Pthread} (specifically, \texttt{pthread\_rwlock}~\cite{pthreadrwlock}), a reader-writer lock with centralized reader-indicators; (iii) \texttt{Percpu}, a reader-writer lock algorithm that implements fully decentralized (\ie~per-core) reader-indicators (similar to Linux's big reader lock~\cite{linuxbrlock}); (iv) \texttt{Cohort}, the \texttt{C-RW-WP} reader-writer lock~\cite{numarwlock}, a memory hierarchy-aware reader-writer lock.
+The second is a standalone lock service, \texttt{Lock-Service}, a software-based lock service that separates locking from the cache coherence for better efficiency~(\S\ref{ssec:softwaredsm}).
+We implemented the lock service following TreadMarks's design~\cite{1994kelehertWTC-treadmarks}: the locks are partitioned across multiple daemon managers, which serve lock requests received over the network (using RDMA in MIND).
+Each daemon manager maintains a wait queue per lock and handles acquisition and release requests similar to any reader-writer lock.

-\paragraphb{Evaluation setup} We use a cluster with five servers connected via a programmable switch to deploy \name atop MIND.
+\paragraphb{Evaluation setup} We use a cluster with five servers connected via a programmable switch to deploy \name atop MIND~\cite{mind}.
 The switch has a 32-port 6.4 Tbs Tofino programmable switch ASIC.
-One of the servers is equipped with two 18-core Intel Xeon processors, 384GB memory, and four Mellanox CX-5 100 Gbs NICs, and is used to host a single MIND memory blade VM.
-The remaining four servers are equipped with two 12-core Intel Xeon processors and two Mellanox CX-5 100 Gbs NICs each, and host two MIND compute blade VMs per server, each with 512MB DRAM.
-MIND supports the transparent execution of multi-threaded shared memory applications --- our implementation of \name preserves this transparency via POSIX-compliant APIs.
+One of the servers is equipped with two 18-core Intel Xeon processors, 384GB memory, and four Mellanox CX-5 100 Gbs NICs, and is used to host a single memory blade VM.
+The remaining four servers are equipped with two 12-core Intel Xeon processors and two Mellanox CX-5 100 Gbs NICs each and host two compuante blade VMs per server (one per socket), each with 512MB DRAM and 10 cores (with the remaining $2$ cores dedicated to the OS).
+MIND supports the transparent execution of multi-threaded shared memory applications; \name preserves this transparency.

-\paragraphb{Application} For our multi-threaded application, we use the in-memory key-value store (dubbed MIND-KVS) from the MIND paper~\cite{mind}.
-MIND implements its own key-value store since it currently lacks a network stack for communicating with external clients, precluding the deployment of traditional in-memory key-value stores~\cite{redis, memcached}.
-MIND-KVS employs a hash table where each hash bucket is protected against concurrent accesses by a fine-grained \code{pthread\_rwlock} reader-writer lock.
-Since \code{pthread\_rwlock} does not support explicitly specifying the shared state protected by the lock, \name infers it by tracking the accessed shared state in its critical section (\S\ref{ssec:designapi}).

-\paragraphb{Workloads} Our evaluation employs various YCSB workloads~\cite{ycsb_workload}, including YCSB workloads A (100\% read, denoted as $Y_A$), B (50\% read and 50\% update, denoted as $Y_C$) and a customized workload W (100\% update, denoted as $Y_W$) to highlight the impact of writer-writer synchronizations.
-We use the default 1KB value size and $0.99$ skewness parameters for YCSB workloads.